mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 ...
 ```

-Before disabling the Velero platform service add-on, however, be sure you have a recent backup that you can use to restore the cluster in the event that there is a problem converting to the new backup service.

 After making changes to your `cluster.yaml`, you must run `konvoy up` to apply them to the running cluster.